TereBts/alura/README.md

 - As a first-time visitor, I want the website to feel trustworthy and professional.
 - As someone who is careful with their money, I want to know I can get in contact with my bank if I have any questions or issues.
 - As a prospective customer, I want to read testimonials and reviews from other customers to feel more confident about signing up for an account with Alura.
-- As a financially-savvy woman, I want offers, money-saving tips, and investment advice sent to my inbox.
 - As a regular tech user, I have high expectations for the website’s user experience and journey.

 ## Color Scheme